(Dis)Placing Us On The Map: An Interactive Exhibition of LGBTQIA+ Spaces

 La MaMa Experimental Theatre Club, 74A East 4th Street, New York, NY 10003.
 Free and open to the public.
 Please register to attend.

 This project centers stories of LGBTQIA+ artistry, mentorship, mutual aid, healthcare, and activism.
-Members of each organization will speak about the care work and collective labor that shaped and protected these sites—often in the face of displacement, underfunding, and political hostility.
-Their stories illuminate how LGBTQIA+ spaces are not only physical locations, but living networks of resistance, creativity, and belonging.
+Members of each organization spoke about the care work and collective labor that shaped and protected these sites—often in the face of displacement, underfunding, and political hostility.
+Their stories illuminated how LGBTQIA+ spaces are not only physical locations, but living networks of resistance, creativity, and belonging.

-You are invited to move beyond observation into participation!
-A large, collective map of the city will serve as a gathering point where visitors can pin spaces that have been meaningful to them—past or present—expanding the archive in real time.
-Through written reflections and recorded responses, attendees can also share their visions for future liberatory LGBTQIA+ spaces in NYC: What do we need now?
+People were invited to move beyond observation into participation.
+A large, collective map of the city served as a gathering point where visitors could pin spaces that have been meaningful to them—past or present—expanding the archive in real time.
+Through written reflections and recorded responses, attendees could also share their visions for future liberatory LGBTQIA+ spaces in NYC: What do we need now?
 How could funding and space allocation build new possibilities for LGBTQIA+ care, mutual aid, mentorship, and artistry in our city?
 How do landback and reparations fit in to these visions?

-By weaving together student research, community memory, and public imagination, the exhibition positions the archive not as a static record, but as an active, intergenerational dialogue.
-It asks us to remember, to honor, and to build—together.
+By weaving together student research, community memory, and public imagination, the exhibition positioned the archive not as a static record, but as an active, intergenerational dialogue.
+It asked us to remember, to honor, and to build—together.

 This event is co-sponsored by CLAGS, the Center for LGBTQ+ Studies, and the CUNY Adjunct Incubator award from the Center for the Humanities at the CUNY Graduate Center.
 Also made possible by generous funding from the New York City Council to the CUNY LGBTQIA+ Consortium, and supported by the LaGuardia and Wagner Archives.